TheOdinProject/curriculum/ruby/project_web.md

 ### Your Task

-1. [This project/tutorial from Jumpstart Lab](http://tutorials.jumpstartlab.com/projects/microblogger.html) takes you through how to authenticate with Twitter and start tweeting.
-Don't worry about the last part on Klout.
+1. [Do this project/tutorial from Jumpstart Lab](http://tutorials.jumpstartlab.com/projects/microblogger.html).
+It will take you through how to authenticate with Twitter and start tweeting.
+2. Don't worry about the last part on Klout.

 ## Student Solutions